 }

-We’re still defining the client module here, but by removing the curly braces and definitions inside the client module and replacing them with a semicolon, we’re letting Rust know to look in another location for the code defined inside that module.
+We’re still declaring the client module here, but by replacing the block with a semicolon, we’re telling Rust to look in another location for the code defined within the scope of the client module.
+In other words, the line mod client; means:

+mod client {

+// contents of client.rs

+}

-So now we need to create the external file with that module name.
-Create a client.rs file in your src/ directory, and then open it up and enter the following, which is the connect function in the client module that we removed in the previous step:
+Now we need to create the external file with that module name.
+Create a client.rs file in your src/ directory and open it.
+Then enter the following, which is the connect function in the client module that we removed in the previous step:

 Filename: src/client.rs